-The Board does not recommend payment of any dividend for the financial year ended 31 March 2012 at the forthcoming annual general meeting of the Company.
+The Board does not recommend any payment of final dividend for the financial year ended 31 March 2013 at the forthcoming annual general meeting of the Company.

 Appreciation

 On behalf of the Board, I would like to express my heartfelt gratitude to the management team and all our staff for their hard work, commitment, dedication and contribution, and all of our shareholders, valuable customers and banks for their ongoing support.